-It is customizable using ~/.ginga/plugin\Contents.cfg, where ~ is your HOME directory:
+It is customizable using ~/.ginga/plugin_Contents.cfg, where ~ is your HOME directory:

 '''

-#

 Contents plugin preferences file

-#

 Place this in file under ~/.ginga with the name "plugin_Contents.cfg"

 columns to show from metadata -- NAME and MODIFIED recommended

 format: [(col header, keyword1), ... ]

 columns = [ ('Name', 'NAME'), ('Object', 'OBJECT'), ('Filter', 'FILTER01'), ('Date',

-↔ 'DATE-OBS'), ('Time UT', 'UT'), ('Modified', 'MODIFIED')]
+→ 'DATE-OBS'), ('Time UT', 'UT'), ('Modified', 'MODIFIED')]

 If set to True, will always expand the tree in Contents when new entries are added

 always_expand = True

 Option to highlight images that are displayed in channels.

 If set to True this option will only highlight the image that is in the

 channel with the keyboard focus

 highlight_tracks_keyboard_focus = False

 If True, color every other row in alternating shades to improve

 readability of long tables

 color_alternate_rows = True

 Highlighted row colors (in addition to bold text)

 row_font_color = 'green'

 Maximum number of rows that will turn off auto column resizing (for speed)

-max_rows_for_col_resize = 100
+max rows for col resize = 100

+Add a close button to this plugin, so that it can be stopped

+closeable = False

 '''